 - Optional - Toppings like everything bagel seasoning, sesame, and poppy seed.

-How To Make Gluten Free Bagels:
+Directions To Make Gluten Free Bagels:

 If you are using dry yeast, proof the yeast now in warm water with one teaspoon of honey or sugar.
 See the FAQ below for more directions for using active dry yeast.

 - If you are using a sourdough starter, mix this up before you go to bed, and let the dough rise overnight.
-If you use dry yeast, you do not want to rise the dough overnight.
+If you use active dry yeast, you do not want to rise the dough overnight.

 The amount of gluten free flour added to make your bagel dough will vary depending on which gluten free flour blend you use and if you use a sourdough starter or dry yeast.